microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 JDK | 1.7 or above
 Maven | 3.0 or above
 ## Quick Start

+This quickstart shows how to use the Maven Plugin for Azure Web Apps to deploy a Java web archive (WAR) file to Web App on Linux.

 1. Create a new Azure App Service and choose Linux with built-in tomcat as the environment.